Azure/batch-shipyard/recipes/RemoteFS-GlusterFS/README.md

 there are at least 2 VMs, thus disks should be mapped in their respective cardinal entry.

-### Commands to create the GlusterFS file server
+### Commands to create the GlusterFS storage cluster
 After modifying the configuration files as required, then you must create the managed disks as the first step.
 The following assumes the configuration files are in the current working directory.
-This can be done with:
+First all of the managed disks used by the storage cluster must be provisioned:

 ```shell
 SHIPYARD_CONFIGDIR=. ./shipyard fs disks add